 Toy Story Land Christmas Decorations

-Sadly, these adorable Toy Story Land decorations were not up in mid-November 2021.
-When I asked cast members if they expect the area to be decorated, they couldn’t confirm if decorations will happen this year.
-I’m including this section hoping Toy Story holiday decorations appear, but want to warn they may be missing for the 2021 season.
+Sadly, these adorable Toy Story Land decorations were not up in 2021.
+I’m including this section hoping Toy Story holiday decorations appear again for the 2022 holiday season.

 Toy Story Land has several adorable Christmas decorations.
 Christmas ornaments hang from the large sign, and Woody has a cute scarf.
 Each of the characters in Toy Story Land has a seasonal flair to their costumes, too.
 I think the funniest character change is Buzz wearing a Santa hat.

 There is a large Hamm sugar cookie and if you look around the back a green army man is supporting it.
 Speaking of green army men, they all have red, white, and green camo scarves for the Christmas season.
 Popcorn and cranberry garland hang above Woody’s lunchbox, and even Rex puts on reindeer ears above Slinky Dog Dash.

 Epcot Christmas activities start later than the other parks or Disney Springs.
 This year Epcot holiday offerings begin November 25 and continue until December 30, 2022.

 Epcot Candlelight Processional – Returns November 25 through December 30, 2022!

 A celebrity narrator shares the Christmas nativity story with help from an impressive choir and 50-piece orchestra.
 Epcot Candlelight Processional is one of the most beautiful and touching ways to celebrate Christmas at Disney World.